 KRAZy Country 105.9 |

-- Miranda Lambert and Carrie Underwood Keep Top 20 Streak Alive
+- Miranda Lambert and Carrie Underwood Keep No. 1 Streak Alive on Top 20

-- Krystal Keith in the Kitchen: Chicken and Spaghetti Squash Casserole
+- Krystal Keith in the Kitchen: Peach and Prosciutto Pizza with Truffle Honey

 Reba Nell McEntire (born on March 28, 1955 - Kiowa, Oklahoma, USA) is a Grammy Award-winning singer and one of the best-selling country music performers of all time, known for her pop-tinged ballads that include 24 #1 hits.
 She has issued 28 studio albums and 13 compilations, with more than 50 million records sold as of 2007.
 With a contract to Mercury Records (1975), McEntire began her professional career singing heavily pop-influenced ballads, a far cry from the neotraditionalist movement she would help lead a few years later.